close

 Spatial resolution Variable (dense urban, sparse rural) Consistent 500-meter hyperlocal precision globally

-API architecture Legacy structure, mixed data types Modern RESTful design, consistent JSON
+API architecture Legacy structure, inconsistent data types Modern RESTful design, consistent JSON

 Authentication API key in URL (security risk) Secure header-based authentication

-Pricing model Enterprise sales, opaque pricing Freemium model with generous trial access
+Pricing model Enterprise sales, opaque pricing Freemium with transparent tiers

-Developer access Complex procurement process Immediate trial access, 100 calls/day for 15 days
+Developer access Complex procurement process Immediate trial access

 Data validation Community-dependent quality Scientific validation, 98% correlation with ground monitors